hakavlad/tird/README.md

 `tird` provides the option to use passphrases and the contents of keyfiles to derive one-time keys.

 - **Keyfiles:** Specify none, one, or multiple keyfile paths.
 A keyfile path may be:
-  - A regular file.
+  - <ins>A regular file</ins>.
 The contents of the keyfile will be hashed, and its digest will be used for further key stretching and key derivation.
-  - A block device.
+  - <ins>A block device</ins>.
 Handled the same as a regular keyfile: contents will be hashed.
-  - A directory.
+  - <ins>A directory</ins>.
 All files within the directory will be hashed and used as keyfiles.
 - **Passphrases:** Specify none, one, or multiple passphrases of up to 2048 bytes.

 The order of input does not matter.